jackiexue005/System-design-note/Chapter2/01-Availability-vs-Reliability.md

 # 🕒🛠️ Availability vs. Reliability in Distributed Systems

 This chapter breaks down two important but often confused terms: **Availability** and **Reliability**.
-Let’s explore what they really mean, how they’re different, and why both matter for system design.
+Let's explore what they really mean, how they're different, and why both matter for system design.

 ---

 ## ✅ What Is Availability?
 > **Availability** is the percentage of time a system or service is working and accessible to users.

 ### ☕ Real-Life Analogy:
 Think of your favorite **coffee shop**.
-- If it’s open 24/7, it’s 100% available.
+- If it's open 24/7, it's 100% available.
-- If it’s closed 3 days a year, that’s ~99% availability.
+- If it's closed 3 days a year, that's ~99% availability.

 ### 📊 Formula:
 Availability (%) = (Total Time – Downtime) / Total Time × 100

-yaml
-Always show details

-Copy

 ---

 ## 🔁 The Nines of Availability
 | Availability | Downtime per Year     |
 |--------------|------------------------|
 | 90%          | 36.5 days              |